 We also participate in CareCredit, utilizing the following specific payment plan with CareCredit for qualified and pre-approved clients, excluding your initial visit; We offer a 6 month deferred payment plan.
 As you'd do with any credit card, CareCredit approval must be arranged, by you, prior to the visit for which you wish to utilize this payment method.
 CareCredit may not be utilized retroactively for any service for which alternate payment has already been submitted and approved.

-If your pet is ill, senior, or is being presented for an existing medical problem, you can speed your pet's care and return to good health at Knollwood by making sure that ALL existing records for your pet are e-mailed or faxed to our office at least 24 hours prior to your appointment.
+If your pet is ill, senior, or is being presented for an existing medical problem, you can speed your pet's care and return to good health at Knollwood by making sure that ALL existing records for your pet are e-mailed or faxed to our office at least 48 hours prior to your appointment.
 This way, our Doctors can evaluate your pet's past medical history ahead of time, and can then spend your appointment time examining your pet, rather than using your appointment time sorting through old medical records.
-If you do not fax or bring your paperwork ahead of time, we may have to schedule a follow-up appointment to complete all steps of this important data-collection process.
+Please understand that a copy of your bill does not constitute the medical records, nor does your best recall of past visits.
+If you do not fax, mail, or electronically deliver your paperwork ahead of time, we will allow you to choose between rescheduling your initial appointment until your pet's records arrive, or keeping the original appointment plus a follow-up appointment to complete a full exam based upon a thorough understanding of all of your pet's medical issues.

 Official Knollwood Niceness Policy: